salar-stack/IdiomsAndConcepts/README.md

 Each repository is responsible for handling a specific entity (like CustomerRepository or OrderRepository), which makes the design modular and adheres to the Single Responsibility Principle of SOLID design.

 ## What is a Generic Repository?
+It provides a generalized and reusable way to handle data persistence operations (CRUD - Create, Read, Update, Delete) for different types of entities without having to write redundant code for each specific entity.
+### Benefits:
+Code Reusability: You can avoid writing repetitive data access logic for each entity.
+Single Responsibility: The generic repository handles CRUD operations, while business logic is kept separate.
+Easier Testing: It simplifies mocking repositories for unit testing because it provides a common interface.
+### Potential Downsides:
+Over-Generalization: In some cases, you may need entity-specific operations that don't fit well in a generic structure, requiring additional layers or patterns.
+Complexity: It can introduce more complexity in small projects, where a simple repository pattern for each entity might be enough.

 ## What is a DTO?
+A DTO is used to transfer data between different layers of an application (e.g., between the service layer and the presentation layer or between client and server in web APIs).
+It is a simple object, usually containing just data with no business logic.
+Its primary purpose is to carry data from one system to another.

 ## What is a View Model?
+A ViewModel is specific to the UI layer and is designed to represent the data that is needed to render a particular view.
+It often combines data from multiple sources, processes it, or transforms it in ways that make it easier for the view (UI) to consume.
+It can also contain UI-specific logic or formatting.

 ## What is a Unit Of Work?